-- When we have a bunch of individuals (as we typically do), each individual represents a state in the state-space of possible individuals. - Establishing and evaluating a population is a (massively) parallel search though this space.
+- When we have a bunch of individuals (as we typically do), each individual represents one possible agent controller. - Establishing and evaluating a population is a (massively) parallel search though these possible controllers.

 - To use the approach we have to instantiate:

 - What is the fitness function?

 - How is an individual represented?

 - How are individuals selected?

 - How do individuals reproduce?

 - While these are to some extent domain dependent, we will look at some typical ways of doing this.